graphql/graphql-wg/rfcs/MatchesDirective.md

 }
 ```

-- If `sort` is True (default), an additional request validation rule will enforce this.
+- If `sort` is True (default), `supports` argument ordering is enforced via a request validation rule.
 - If `sort` is False, `supports` argument ordering is not enforced, allowing different fragments to specify different orderings (and be cached independently)

 ## Alternative names